pmitros/cpsd-lottery/docs/language.md

 ### Why Immersion
 * There are many benefits to dual immersion eduation, from [higher test scores to fewer behavior problems](https://www.npr.org/sections/ed/2016/11/29/497943749/6-potential-brain-benefits-of-bilingual-education).
-* In today's global economy, knowing how to speak a another language increases future job opportunities.
+* In today's global economy, knowing how to speak another language increases future job opportunities.

 ### FAQ about Immersion
 ####Q. What if we don't speak that language at home?